-The resort is popular among snowboarders due to its 6 parks; The Alley, Burton Progression, Bashful, Upper Snowshoe, Aspen and Smokey Boarder X.
+The resort is popular among snowboarders due to its six parks; The Alley, Burton Progression, Bashful, Upper Snowshoe, Aspen, and Smokey Boarder X.

-This 2400 acres family-oriented ski resort offers a unique skiing experience in a laid-back environment where you tend to enjoy the most with your loved ones.
+This 2400 acres family-oriented ski resort offers a unique skiing experience in a laid-back environment.

-With the connection made in 2011 between Alpine Meadows and Squaw Valley the many skiing options ensures skiers and snowboarders keep coming back.
+With the connection made in 2011 between Alpine Meadows and Squaw Valley, the many skiing options ensure skiers and snowboarders keep coming back.

 Squaw Valley Ski resort came into the limelight when it hosted the 1960 Winter Olympics.

-Since then, it has turned into a legendry vacation destination surfaced at the end of a gorgeous Sierra Valley.
-It’s perfect terrains and deep powder snow make it ideal option for skiers and snowboarders of all levels.
+Since then, it has turned into a legendary vacation destination surfaced at the end of a gorgeous Sierra Valley.
+It’s perfect terrains, and deep powder snow makes it an ideal option for skiers and snowboarders of all levels.

 With 4000 acres skiable area, Squaw Valley covers a wide range of terrains, including off-piste runs for professional and advanced skiers and snowboarders.

 Squaw Valley has a staggering 177 runs where the longest run is 3.2 miles (5.1km).
-The 30 lifts within the ski resort have the capacity to carry 58,000 persons per hour around the resort.
+The 30 lifts within the ski resort can carry 58,000 persons per hour around the resort.

 Sugar Bowl Ski Resort is well known for its history, deep powder mountains, high annual snowfall, advanced-level terrains.